-With a 2014 Russell Athletic Bowl victory (40-6) over Oklahoma, Swinney became the first and only coach in history to win three bowl games in consecutive seasons over teams whose head coaches had previously won the national title.
+With a 40-6 Russell Athletic Bowl victory over Oklahoma in 2014, Swinney became the first and only coach in history to win three bowl games in consecutive seasons over teams whose head coaches had previously won the national title.
 He upped that mark to five years in a row in 2016.

 Clemson capped off the 2013 season with a thrilling 40-35 victory over No. 6 Ohio State in the Orange Bowl.
 Clemson had an 11-2 record after finishing 7-1 in ACC regular-season games.
 It marked Clemson’s first back-to-back 11-win seasons in school history.
 For the fourth time in his first five full seasons as head coach, Swinney was a finalist for the Liberty Mutual National Coach of the Year in 2013.

 The 2012 season (11-2) was a groundbreaking year for Swinney’s Tigers when looking at the overall consistency of the program.
 The seven conference wins in the regular season were then a school record, while Clemson was co-champion of the ACC Atlantic Division.

 With Clemson’s thrilling 25-24 win over No. 7 LSU in the 2012 Chick-fil-A Bowl, the Tigers finished the season ranked No. 9 in the USA Today poll.
 It was Clemson’s first top-10 finish in one of the two major polls since 1990.
 Clemson also reached the 11-win mark for the first time since its 1981 national championship season.